dorislee80/ctest_gtest_example/README.md

 add_executable() build an executable called vector_test. add_test() registers a test called "vector" with ctest.
 Its corresponding command is "vector_test".

 ## gtest
+gtest is a unit testing framework developed by Google.

+To install gtest on Ubunto, please execute the following code

+> sudo apt-get install libgtest-dev

+Then you need to compile the libary (the command above just install the source code)

+> cd /usr/src/gtest
+> mkdir mybuild
+> cd mybuild
+> cmake ..
+> make
+> make install

+See code tests/gtest_map.cpp for gtest example.

+To register the test with ctest, add the following code into CMakeLists.txt

+> add_executable(map_test "tests/gtest_map.cpp")
+> target_link_libraries(map_test "-lgtest -lgtest_main -pthread")
+> add_test(NAME map COMMAND map_test)

+The executable using gtest has to be linked with the libraries gtest, gtest_main and pthread that are specified in target_link_libraries().